malvag/distributed-ml-bench/README.md

 If you want to get the details of a single pod with the raw yaml, then do `kubectl get pod whalesay -o yaml` You can get the JSON or any other format as well.

+Create a namespace using `kubectl create namespace kubeflow`

 ## Introduction